pablinme/pablinme/README.md

 I am a Software Developer from Quito, Ecuador.

-I love to read 📚 listen to music\podcasts 🎧 and drink coffee ☕️

 ## About Me:
-- 🔍 Working on personal projects
+- 👨🏻‍💻 Working on personal projects
-- 💻 Enjoy playing with Swift && C#
+- 💫 Enjoy playing with Swift and C#
 - 🌐 Can be found on [Twitter](https://twitter.com/pablinme), [Telegram](https://t.me/pablinme)
-- ♟️Like to play Chess even if it is online.
 - 🏠 Currently living in Tomsk, Russia (Siberia)
-- 📖 Reading "Life Is What You Make It" by Peter Buffett
+- I love to read 📚 listen to music\podcasts 🎧 and drink coffee ☕️.
 ------

 <a href="https://pableins.com">